 - 2 cups uncooked egg noodles boiled in salted water and drained

-Melt 2 tablespoons butter in a large skillet (ideally not nonstick for superior fond [browned bits]) over medium-high heat.
+Melt 2 tablespoons butter in a large, stainless steel or cast-iron skillet over medium-high heat.
 Add mushrooms and sauté until browned.
 Don't stir too too often, so you get a nice color and crust on them.
 Remove from pan and set aside.

 - Combine flour and pepper; dredge chicken in flour.
 Melt 3 tablespoons butter in the large skillet you used for mushrooms (you can use separate skillets if you like, but only if you love doing dishes) over medium to medium-high heat; brown chicken in butter on both sides, about 4-5 minutes each side.
 Remove chicken from skillet and set aside for now.